Fix: ‘Connection timed out: no further information’ in Minecraft

 Enable Manual Assignment

 3. Enter a range of ports to open under Start and End or use single ports for internal and external traffic.
-Especially, for Minecraft servers, the only port you need to forward is 25565.
+Specifically, for Minecraft servers, the only port you need to forward is 25565.
 Make sure you add it for both TCP and UDP!

 Port forwarding in your router

-Solution 4: Try Different Version of Minecraft
+4. Try a Different Version of Minecraft

-Clicking on the “Installation” option
+Clicking on the “Installations” option

-2. Select the “New” option and click on the “version” dropdown menu.
+2. Select the “New” option and click on the “Version” dropdown menu.

-Clicking on “New”.
+Clicking on “New”

-Solution 5: Check Server Status
+5. Check Server Status

 1. Click here to navigate to the server check website.

-2. Type in the servers IP and click on “Get Server Status”.
+2. Type in the server’s IP and click on “Get Server Status”.

 Clicking on the “Get Server Status”